archusXIV/mpv-playlists-manager/README.md

 mpm -v # prints mpm version
 ```
 ## New in version 1.3-4
-- If you exit the script by typing "x", annd if temporary lists exist you will be prompted to save them.
+- If you exit the script by typing "x", and if temporary lists exist you will be prompted to save them.
 - New way to save a playlist as described in version 1.3-2 but in a more secured way...by entering a number greater than your total playlists collection.
-For example if you have 22 saved playlists, just enter 23 and you' ll be prompted to type a name for the new one and this time the entered name will be tested again.
+For example if you have 22 saved playlists, just enter 23 and you' ll be prompted to type a name for the new one.
 - If you enter an existing playlist number or name, a red prompt appears for confirmation.

 ![screenshot](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpm_screenshots/saving_a_playlist_as_an_existing_one.png)